Comparing fine-tuning strategies of MACE machine learning force field for modeling Li-ion diffusion in LiF for batteries: Method

 \section{Method}

-Molecular Dynamics (MD) simulations were performed using the Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS)~\cite{LAMMPS}, the Atomic Simulation Environment (ASE)~\cite{ase-paper}, and MACE machine learning force fields~\cite{batatia2023macehigherorderequivariant}\cite{Batatia2022Design}.
+Molecular Dynamics (MD) simulations were performed using the Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS)~\cite{LAMMPS}, the Atomic Simulation Environment (ASE)~\cite{ase-paper}, and MACE machine learning force fields~\cite{batatia2023macehigherorderequivariant, Batatia2022Design}.
 Simulations were carried out in the NVT ensemble with a time step of 1~fs.
 A 5×5×5 supercell of the LiF conventional bulk (containing 1000 atoms and measuring 20.42 \AA~in length) was employed for the diffusion calculations.
-Temperature was controlled by the Nosé–Hoover thermostat \cite{nose1984unified}\cite{hoover1985canonical} with a time constant of $\SI{0.1}{\pico\second}$.
+Temperature was controlled by the Nosé–Hoover thermostat \cite{nose1984unified, hoover1985canonical} with a time constant of $\SI{0.1}{\pico\second}$.
 The total simulation time for the activation energy calculations was $\SI{9}{\nano\second}$ using four replicas for each temperature.
-Furthermore, to compare models' performance, diffusivity was calculated at 400 K and 450 K for 3 ns, with two independent replicas.
+Furthermore, to compare models performance, diffusivity was calculated at 400 K and 450 K for 3 ns, with two independent replicas.
+An equilibration period of 300 ps was used for the MACE-MPA-0 trajectory.
+For all other simulations, a 100 ps equilibration time was employed, the starting point, however, was from the equilibrated structures obtained from the MACE-MPA-0 simulation.
+This equilibration time ensures that the system reaches stable fluctuations in both energy and temperature (see Section S3 of the Supplementary Information for more details).
 As a preliminary assessment, we evaluated the bulk equilibrium properties.
 We find that the bulk equilibrium properties are accurately predicted by MACE (details are provided in Table.
-S1 in the Supplementary information), consistent with its training on periodic bulk structures from the Materials Project, which covers many Li and F-containing systems \cite{batatia2024foundationmodelatomisticmaterials}\cite{Deng2023CHGNet}.
+S1 in the Supplementary Information), consistent with its training on periodic bulk structures from the Materials Project, which covers many Li and F-containing systems \cite{batatia2024foundationmodelatomisticmaterials, Deng2023CHGNet}.
+All input files and training data required to reproduce the results are publicly available (see Data Availability section).